- Start date: April & October

 What is the programme format?

 The programme is designed for busy executives who need to combine their commitments with the demands of MBA studies.
 The flexibility of the part-time approach enables most participants to graduate within two years.
-However, study may be spread over a longer period if necessary, to a maximum of six years.
+However, study may be spread over a longer period if necessary, to a maximum of five years.

 Typically, your MBA studies will be made up of: